Thank you for reading our post, please rate this article at the end.

 What To Consider When Choosing Fishing Line Strength

-When it comes to saltwater fishing, the fishing line pounds can vary, depending on your target fish.
-If you’re going after medium-sized fish like Redfish or Snapper, a 10-20 lbs line should do the trick.
-But if you’re feeling particularly brave and want to wrestle with the likes of Sharks or Tuna, then you might need something closer to an 80 – 100 lb line.
+Regarding saltwater fishing, the fishing line pounds can vary, depending on your target fish.
+If you’re going after medium-sized fish like Redfish or Snapper, a 10-20 lb line should do the trick.
+But if you’re brave and want to wrestle with Sharks or Tuna, you might need something closer to an 80 – 100 lb line.

 The rule of thumb here is, the bigger and stronger the fish, the heavier your line needs to be.

 However, let’s not forget that too heavy a line can be as much a hindrance as too light.
 After all, you’re fishing, not trying to lasso a bull.
-So, consider your target fish and your own strength when deciding on the fishing line pounds for saltwater fishing.
+So, consider your target fish and strength when deciding on the fishing line pounds for saltwater fishing.

 The number one thing you need to consider when choosing a fishing line strength is the average weight/ size of the fish species you are targeting.